-- The average capacity is about 7ml in the adult. - They are separated by a septum (green arrow), which may be deficient in part and is often oblique. - The ostium (blue arrow) of sphenoid sinus is situated in the upper part of the anterior wall of the sinus. - It communicates with the superior meatus indirectly through the sphenoethmoidal recess.
+- The average capacity is about 7ml in adult. - Below Sella turcica (extends between dorsum sellae and post clinoid processes) - They are separated by a septum (green arrow), which may be deficient in part and is often oblique. - The ostium (blue arrow) of sphenoid sinus is situated in the upper part of the anterior wall of the sinus. - It communicates with the superior meatus indirectly through the sphenoethmoidal recess.